 Making music that sounds unique, relevant, professional and most importantly like you.
-I have worked with major label artists from Universal, Warner, Spinnin' Records and I know what it requires to make a song stand out.
+I have worked with major label artists from Universal, Warner and I know what it requires to make a song stand out.
 Get in touch for a possible collaboration.

 I help artists, songwriters and musician create unique and stunning original music ready for release, pitch, licens and other opportunities.